SELECT YOUR HOMES VALUE ON THE SLIDER

 Listing Your Home With 1% Lists

-1 Percent Lists lets you save thousands of dollars selling your home by eliminating the older marketing strategies which are less effective and implementing cutting edge marketing for real estate and maximizing modern marketing strategies all without losing the benefit of having an ACTIVE REALTOR in your corner.
+1 Percent Lists lets you save thousands of dollars selling your home by eliminating the older marketing strategies which are less effective and implementing real estate SEO and maximizing Google Business Profile all without losing the benefit of having an ACTIVE REALTOR in your corner.

 Saved to date for our clients